-WalkAt the two points marked above you could extend the outward leg with anOptionsextra circuit:
+At the two points marked above you could extend the outward leg with an extra circuit:

-Extension 1 joins the NDW in the opposite direction for a 63/4 km circuit via the small village of Thurnham.
-This starts with an undulating stretch across a succession of sunken lanes and hollows in the hillside, loops around a small country park containing some medieval castle ruins and returns via parkland, field edges and paddocks.

-2 Extension 2 makes a longer exploration of the attractive Hucking Estate.
+- 1 Extension 1 joins the NDW in the opposite direction for a 6 km circuit via the small village of Thurnham.
+This goes out across a succession of sunken lanes and hollows in the hillside, climbs to some medieval castle ruins above the village and returns via parkland, field edges and paddocks. - 2 Extension 2 makes a longer exploration of the attractive Hucking Estate.
 This 41⁄2 km circuit goes out along grassy rides and woodland paths to the tiny hamlet of Hucking and loops back along a wide open valley.

 The unsatisfactory nature of the link route to and from Leeds Castle means that this final leg will not be to everybody's taste.
-If you have done one (or both) of these extensions you could choose to go directly to the station from Upper Street, but the suggested shorter ending takes a different route to Hollingbourne Meadows before heading back via Eyhorne Street.
+If you have done one (or both) of these extensions you could choose to go directly to the station from Upper Street, but the suggested shorter ending takes a different route to and through Hollingbourne Meadows before heading back via Eyhorne Street.